-ori MAP detection problem when a discrete Markov source sent over the NBNDC-QB.
+We first study the optimal sequence maximum a posteriori (MAP) detection problem when a discrete Markov source sent over the NBNDC-QB.
 We translate the MAP detection problem into simple Viterbi decoding with an appropriately modified decoding metric.
 If the Markov source is binary and symmetric, we prove a necessary and sufficient condition under which the sequence MAP detector reduces to an instantaneous symbol-by-symbol mapping (having no decoding delay).
-We also illustrate and verify this condition numerically.
+We also show and verify this condition numerically.

-To exploit the NBNDC-QB's memory and soft decision information, we next design two JSCC schemes with low encoding delay and complexity: a scheme that uses a basic scalar quantizer (SQ) and sequence MAP decoding (the SQ-MAP scheme), and a scheme consisting of a channel optimized vector quantizer (COVQ).
-Both schemes are source-centric JSCC systems in the sense that they do not use explicit algebraic channel coding, and are thus less complex than the conventional separate source-channel coding systems.
-Furthermore, both schemes avoid the use of channel interleaving which can introduce considerable additional delay when the underlying physical channel experiences slow fading.
-Instead, our schemes are tailored to judiciously exploit the channel's statistical time-correlation structure in order to better combat channel impairments.
-Both systems are designed and evaluated for the NBNDC-OB and then tested (with a mismatched encoder/decoder) over the equivalent correlated Rayleigh DFC used with soft-decision demodulation to simulate the systems' performance in a wireless setup.
+To exploit the memory and soft decision information of NBNDC-QB, we next design two JSCC schemes with low encoding delay and complexity: a scheme that uses a basic scalar quantizer (SQ) and sequence MAP decoding (the SQ-MAP scheme) and a scheme that consists of a channel-optimized vector quantizer (COVQ).
+Both schemes are source-centric JSCC systems in the sense that they do not use explicit algebraic channel coding and are thus less complex than the conventional separate source-channel coding systems.
+Furthermore, both schemes avoid the use of channel interleaving, which can introduce considerable additional delay when the underlying physical channel experiences slow fading.
+Instead, our schemes are tailored to exploit judiciously the statistical time-correlation structure of the channel to better combat channel impairments.
+Both systems are designed and evaluated for the NBNDC-QB and then tested (with a mismatched encoder/decoder) over the equivalent correlated Rayleigh DFC used with soft-decision demodulation to simulate the performance of the systems in a wireless setup.

-This work builds upon and significantly extends [11], [26] where only binary (input, noise and output) channels with Markovian additive noise were considered.
-We note that the channel considered in [11], [26] is a special case of the NBNDC-QB model used here and can be obtained by setting the NBNDC-QB parameter q = 1, which translates into using hard-decision demodulation in the underlying fading channel.
-Note that in contrast to this work, in [11], [26] correlated fading channels were not examined and realistic channel modeling and validation (under mismatched coding) were not studied.
+This paper builds upon and significantly extends [11] and [26], where only binary (input, noise, and output) channels with Markovian additive noise were considered.
+We note that the channel considered in [11] and [26] is a special case of the NBNDC-QB model used here and can be obtained by setting the NBNDC-QB parameter q = 1, which translates into using hard-decision demodulation in the underlying fading channel.
+Note that, in contrast to this paper, in [11] and [26], correlated fading channels were not examined, and realistic channel modeling and validation (under mismatched coding) were not studied.